rspeer/python-ftfy/README.md

 ## Installing

-ftfy is a Python 3 package that can be installed using `pip`:
+ftfy is a Python 3 package that can be installed using `pip` or `uv pip`:

     pip install ftfy